-The larynx is the voice box.
+The larynx is the voice box, which includes the vocal cords.
 Laryngeal cancers include cancers that occur in the voice box, vocal cords, and the surrounding structures.

-Squamous cell carcinoma (see Mouth and Throat Cancer) is the most common cancer of the larynx.
-Laryngeal cancer, a common area of cancer within the head and neck, is more common among men than women.
-Most men are over 60 years of age.
-Smoking is the biggest risk factor.
-Over 95% of affected people are smokers.
+Most laryngeal cancers are squamous cell carcinomas, which means the cancer develops in the squamous cells that line the larynx.
+Laryngeal cancer is a common cancer within the head and neck and is more common among men than women.
+Most men with laryngeal cancer are over 60 years of age.
+Smoking is the biggest risk factor, with over 95% of affected people being smokers.
 Abuse of alcohol also increases risk.
-The number of people, particularly men, who develop laryngeal cancer is decreasing most likely because of changes in smoking habits.
+The number of men who develop laryngeal cancer is decreasing most likely because of changes in smoking habits.

 To make the diagnosis, a doctor initially examines the larynx with a thin, flexible viewing tube used for direct viewing of the larynx ( laryngoscope) and removes a tissue sample for examination under a microscope ( biopsy).
 A biopsy is most often done in the operating room with the person under general anesthesia.
-If cancer is present, people also may undergo a computed tomography (CT) scan of the neck and a chest x-ray or CT scan of the chest.
-A positron emission tomography (PET) scan also may be done.
-CT and PET are used for staging the cancer (see Symptoms and Diagnosis).
+If cancer is present, the person also may undergo staging tests, including a chest x-ray, a computed tomography (CT) scan of the neck and chest, and a positron emission tomography (PET) scan, to determine how far the cancer has spread.

-The larger the cancer and the more it has spread, the worse the prognosis.
+The larger the laryngeal cancer is and the more it has spread, the worse the prognosis.
 If the tumor also has invaded muscle, bone, or cartilage, cure is less likely.
-About 85 to 95% of people with small cancers that have not spread anywhere (metastasized) survive for 5 years, compared with fewer than 50% of those who have cancer that has spread to the local lymph nodes.
-For people who have cancers that have spread beyond the local lymph nodes, the chance of surviving longer than 2 years is poor.
+About 85 to 95% of people with small vocal cord cancers that have not spread anywhere (metastasized) survive for 5 years, compared with fewer than 50% of those who have laryngeal cancers that have spread to the local lymph nodes.
+For people who have cancers that have spread beyond the local lymph nodes, the chance of surviving longer than 5 years is about 35%.

-Treatment depends on the stage and the precise location of the cancer within the larynx.
+Treatment of laryngeal cancer depends on the stage and the precise location of the cancer.

-For early-stage cancer, doctors may use either surgery or radiation therapy.
-When the vocal cords are affected, radiation therapy may be preferred over surgery because it may preserve a more normal voice.
-However, for very early-stage cancers of the larynx, microsurgery done through a laryngoscope, sometimes using a laser, provides identical cure rates with equal preservation of the voice and can be completed in a single treatment.
-Using a laryngoscope to remove a laryngeal tumor has gained in popularity and is a viable alternative to radiation for larger tumors as well.
-Using an endoscope to remove cancer reduces swallowing and speech problems compared to surgery done through a neck incision.
+For early stage cancer, doctors may use either surgery or radiation therapy.
+When the vocal cords are affected, doctors may prefer radiation therapy over surgery because it may preserve the person's normal voice.
+However, for very early-stage laryngeal cancers, doctors may prefer laser microsurgery over radiation therapy, because it can be as effective and, unlike radiation, can be completed in a single treatment.
+Laser microsurgery uses a high-energy beam of light (a laser beam) as a precision cutting tool.
+Unlike traditional surgery using a scalpel that can affect the person's voice, laser surgery does not usually harm the person's voice.
+For larger laryngeal tumors, using a laryngoscope to remove the tumor has gained in popularity and is a viable alternative to radiation.
+This method reduces swallowing and speech problems compared to surgery done through a neck incision.